sebbader/IDS-Information-Model-Demo/README.md

 <dependency>
     <groupId>de.fraunhofer.iais.eis.ids.infomodel</groupId>
     <artifactId>validation-serialization-provider</artifactId>
-    <version>3.1.1</version>
+    <version>3.1.1-SNAPSHOT</version>
 </dependency>
 ```
 Its job is to provide methods to validate Information Model objects and to serialize them when they should be transferred
 over a network connection.
 These topics are described in more detail below.
+Please note that access to the SNAPSHOT repository is required to
+add this dependency.

 ## Basic Functionality